tpm2-software/tpm2-tcti-uefi/README.md

 static archive `libtss2-tcti-uefi.a` suitable for linking with UEFI applications.

+# API Stability
+Methods for hiding symbols in a static arcive from users are not portable and so this implementation makes no effort to do so.
+This does not imply that all symbols from the archive present part of a stable API.
+The only stable API exposed is the TCTI as specified by the TCG.
+This is a single function called `Tss2_Tcti_Uefi_Init`.
+All other symbols are subject to change without notice.

 # Build and Installation Instructions
 Instructions to build and install `libtss2-tcti-uefi.a` are available in the [INSTALL](INSTALL.md) file.